gumaerc-testorg/sts.009-spring-2012/content/pages/readings.md

 {{< tdopen >}}

 Boas, Franz.
 "Human Faculty as Determined by Race" and "Psychological Problems in Anthropology." _A Franz Boas Reader: The Shaping of American Anthropology_.
 Edited by George W. Stocking.
 University Of Chicago Press, 1989, pp. 219–21, and 243–54.
-ISBN: 9780226062433. \[Preview with [Google Books](http://books.google.com/books?id=0gN2LBm3MXsC&pg=PAfrontcover#v=onepage)\]
+ISBN: 9780226062433. \[Preview with {{% resource_link "f1ceb3d2-f033-482d-96f3-699bb69d419d" "Google Books" %}}\]

 Durkheim, Emile.
 "What is a Social Fact?"
 In _Rules of Sociological Method: And Selected Texts on Sociology and Its Method_.
 Edited by S. Lukes.
 Free Press, 1982, pp. 50–9.
 ISBN: 9780029079300.